vocksel/elixir/README.md

 compiler.compile()
 ```

-When you're using a processor, be sure to read over everything it does.
-They
+Be sure to read over everything a processor does so you don't get caught off
-can compile things in unexpected ways, and override the `model_name` parameter.
+guard.

 ### elixir.processors.BaseProcessor